technodestructo/AMBot/README.md

 document.getElementsByTagName('head')[0].appendChild(amBot);
 ```

-GUI Loads in bottom left, press start and it will fulfill its purpose.
+GUI Loads in top left, press start and it will fulfill its purpose.

 Built with intention for Custom CSS, for use with Stylebot/Stylish:
 ```